hr23232323/when-to-sell/README.md

-# when-to-sell
+# When to Sell
-A research project to find when to sell positions
+A research project to find when to sell positions, given capital gain taxes VS price fluctuations.